 Boardwalk Small Hotel Aruba – $$ – we loved this small hotel, aka tropical oasis.
 Our room featured hammocks, an outdoor table and deck, and a tiny kitchenette that was perfect for cooking.
 Although you’re not beachfront, the atmosphere makes up for it (and the beach is just a short walk away).
 You can access the beach via the Ritz-Carlton hotel.

 Renaissance Aruba Resort – $$ – the biggest perk of the Renaissance hotel is included access to Renaissance Private Island, which is where the Aruba flamingos are located!
-A day pass to the island will run you $100 if you aren’t a hotel guest.
+A day pass to the island will cost you if you aren’t a hotel guest (day passes are $125).
 Renaissance is modern and fully-equipped, plus it’s located right in downtown Aruba.
 Beware: they do play music throughout the day, so if you’re looking for somewhere quiet, opt for something else.

 Amsterdam Manor – $$ – this was our second hotel and the highlight was its location.
 Amsterdam Manor is located on one of the most desirable beaches in Aruba: Eagle Beach.
 For the price, it’s hard to beat.
 Accommodations are basic, but the beds are some of the most comfortable we’ve slept in anywhere.
 If you stay here, you’ll probably be spending most of your time on the incredible beach out front!

 Bucuti & Tara Beach Resort – $$$ – a friend of mine stayed at Bucuti & Tara and loved it.
 The hotel is adults-only so it’s geared more towards couples, which makes it a great choice for a more romantic getaway.
 It also features a spa and movie night on the beach!
 Tip: book an ocean view room for better rooms.